 In order to successfully meet and adhere to our goal, there are three types of care that our clinic provides: routine medical care, surgery, and illness/injury/emergency care.
 Our pets who enter into our program immediately receive routine medical care.
 This is when they are given any needed vaccinations and/or prevention medicines and are microchipped.
 From here, our medical staff will determine if surgery (spay/neuter, mass removals, eye repairs, dental care, and wounds) is necessary or if the pet needs emergency medical attention.
 About 85% of animals saved from the surrounding city shelters arrive with mild to severe illnesses or injuries.
 The City of Austin calls on APA! to save more than 95% of the seriously ill or injured pets that they receive from the public.

-There are five vets on staff with three on site each day; additionally, there are fifteen vet techs and five to nine techs on site and two staffed case managers.
+There are five vets on staff with three on site each day; additionally, there are fifteen vet techs with five to nine techs on site and two staffed case managers.

 The clinic has approximately 2,300 active animals to care for at any given time.